 [table caption=”Comparison of Brian Gavin Signature round diamond proportions:” width=”500″ colalign=”left|center|center|center”]

 Measurement,2.018 carat,2.690 carat,3.018 carat,

 Thus these three diamonds are likely to exhibit a volume of light return which is virtually equal; and given the offset of crown and pavilion angle, I can tell you that they will exhibit a virtual balance of brilliance (white sparkle) and dispersion (colored sparkle) and that the combination of the Star Facets and Lower Girdle Facets (LGF’s) is going to produce nice, broad flashes of light!

-Once I’ve determined that the proportions of a diamond are within my preferred range, which is outlined in the article 15 Seconds to Diamond Buying Success, the next thing which I look at are the inclusions, which are all acceptable… and then I like to look at the reflector scope images provided of the diamond to judge the optical symmetry, which is the precision of facet shape and alignment.
+Once I’ve determined that the proportions of a diamond are within my preferred range, which is outlined in the article One Minute Diamond Buying Guide, the next thing which I look at are the inclusions, which are all acceptable… and then I like to look at the reflector scope images provided of the diamond to judge the optical symmetry, which is the precision of facet shape and alignment.

 While the majority of online diamond dealers do not provide the reflector scope images required to judge the optical symmetry of a diamond, Brian Gavin makes them readily available on his diamond details pages.